grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterTSDBCheckpointDeletionFailed

-This alert fires when a Cortex ingester fails to delete a TSDB checkpoint.
+This alert fires when a Mimir ingester fails to delete a TSDB checkpoint.

 Generally, this is not an urgent issue, but manual investigation is required to find the root cause of the issue and fix it.